Home

 Active Transportation Report

-On October 23, the Ribbons of Green Trails Society presented their comprehensive Active Transportation report to Vernon Council.
+On October 23, the Ribbons of Green Trails Society presented their comprehensive Active Transportation Report to Vernon Council.
 The 22-page document provides recommendations for an active transportation network to make most of the city safely accessible by foot and bicycle for all ages and abilities.

 The route recommendations proposed in the report are intended to make a substantial and desirable difference to the lives of residents, tourism and the local economy, as well as the future of Vernon as the Trails Capital of BC.